 Not surprisingly, only a few books have been written about the sort of hip Christmas music with which I concern myself.
 Most authors cater to a readership more concerned with preserving traditions than shattering them - nothing more radical than, say, Bing Crosby.
-So, my "Hip Christmas" library consists of just five volumes.
-Four of them are reference books, two of which are fairly worthless at this late date, so that leaves, um, one - and it's a skinny book.
-Regardless, all five have proved valuable in my endless quest for the hippest holiday tunes.
+So, my "Hip Christmas" library consists of just six volumes.
+Four of them are reference books, two of which are fairly worthless at this late date, and another is a heady cultural history.
+So that leaves, um, one - and it's a skinny book.
+Regardless, all have have proved valuable in my endless quest for the hippest holiday tunes.
 I think you'll find them useful, too.
 What have I missed?
 Drop me a line...

 Christmas, Baby: Holiday Music From Bing To Sting